gnukhata/gkapp/docs/CONTRIBUTING.md

 Mason: Install `vetur-vls` and linter `prettier`

-# Merge request
+# Merge requests

 Development happens on the `devel` branch.
 Create a feature branch from it, add your changes and make a merge request

-`master` branch is intended for stable code.
-So, do not push changes to it.
+> `master` branch is intended for stable code.
+Do not push changes to it.

+# Release Strategy

+Checklist:

+1. Git checkout to master
+2. merge commits from devel -> master
+3. Wait for the ci/cd pipeline to finish.
+Make sure all jobs are successful
+4. Create a Release / tag